-The Tennessee Department of Environment and Conservation will once again partner with the Tennessee Stormwater Association, the Tennessee Valley Authority and the Tennessee Department of Transportation to offer a grant program designed to help local governments fund green infrastructure and low-impact development projects.
+The Tennessee Department of Environment and Conservation will once again partner with the Tennessee Stormwater Association (TNSA), the Tennessee Valley Authority and the Tennessee Department of Transportation to offer a grant program designed to help local governments fund green infrastructure and low-impact development projects.

-This year’s grant cycle represents only the second time the Green Development Grants have been offered to local governments.
-Communities selected during the 2012 grant cycle will join the cities of Athens, Lakeland, Knoxville and Nashville, which received funding in 2008 for various projects ranging from pervious concrete parking or walking paths to green infrastructure improvements to community recreational areas.
+This year’s grant cycle represents only the third time the Green Development Grants have been offered to local governments.
+Communities selected during the 2013 grant cycle will join the cities of Athens, Chattanooga, Lakeland, Memphis, Knoxville and Nashville, which have received funding since the grant’s inception in 2008 for various projects ranging from pervious concrete parking or walking paths to green infrastructure improvements to community recreational areas.

-Applications for the 2012 Green Development Grants are due by Sept.
-30, and grant awards will be announced by Nov.
-1, 2012.
-Grant applications will be reviewed and ranked by a team comprised of representatives from each of the partner agencies.
-The next offering for Green Development Grants will be available May 2013.
+Applications for the 2013 Green Development Grants are due by Aug.
+15, and grant awards will be announced by Sept.
+30. Grant applications will be reviewed and ranked by a team comprised of representatives from each of the partner agencies.
+The next offering for Green Development Grants will be available in May 2014.

 Online application materials and additional information about the Green Development Grants are available on TDEC’s website at www.tn.gov/environment/greendev/ or through the Tennessee Stormwater Association at www.tnstormwater.org/.